markahrens/mytungsten/src/content/blog/2013/a-close-shave.md

 </ol>

-<p>Using this process, I could last a month with a pack of 4 razors, with the majority of the days being, as Will says, “a scratchy face”.</p>
+Using this process, I could last a month with a pack of 4 razors, with the majority of the days being, as Will says, “a scratchy face”.

-<p>Then a couple of months ago, I read <a href="https://web.archive.org/web/20131211065132/http://the-magazine.org/2/the-wet-shave">an article in The Magazine</a> that gave me hope.
+Then a couple of months ago, I read <a href="https://web.archive.org/web/20131211065132/http://the-magazine.org/2/the-wet-shave">an article in The Magazine</a> that gave me hope.
 Friedman’s description sounded eerily like my own, so I decided to add the shaving items he recommended to my wish list.
 This last weekend, I got the items from my mom as a Christmas gift.
 I can happily say that I have shaved every day this week.
 It is taking some getting used to using the safety razor.
 So far I am more likely to cut myself, but am not getting any razor burn.
-I am alright with that as the cuts should go away as I get more experienced with the safety razor.</p>
+I am alright with that as the cuts should go away as I get more experienced with the safety razor.

-<p>I have used the razor it came with all week and am ready to switch it out.
+I have used the razor it came with all week and am ready to switch it out.
 Instead of getting 4 razors for 14 bucks, I ordered 100 razors for 9 bucks, easily enough to last me over a year.
-It may have a higher up front cost, but it should pay for itself within a couple of months, with the added bonus of being clean shaven every day and no razor burn.</p>
+It may have a higher up front cost, but it should pay for itself within a couple of months, with the added bonus of being clean shaven every day and no razor burn.

-<p>EDIT: Corrected straight razor to safety razor.</p>
+EDIT: Corrected straight razor to safety razor.